Nude recreation: History

 It was a norm in Ancient Greece for athletes to exercise and compete in the nude.
 The Greek practice to compete and exercise was strongly inspired by their gods and heroes.
 For the gods and heroes nudity was a part of their identity and a way to display their physical energy and power which the athletes attempted to honour and emulate.
 Athletes from Greece and from Greek colonies came together for the Olympic Games and the other Panhellenic Games.
 They competed nude in almost all disciplines with the exception of chariot races, although there are depictions of nude chariot racers.

 The word gymnasium (Latin; from Greek gymnasion, being derived from Greek gymnos, meaning "naked" or "nude"), originally denoted a place for socializing and engaging in both intellectual education and physical pursuits, training facility for competitors in public sports, and physical education of young men as future soldiers and (certainly in democracies) citizens (compare ephebos), is another testimony of nudity in physical exercises said to encourage aesthetic appreciation of the body.
 In some countries including Germany the word is still used for higher secondary school education.
 The more recent form gym is an abbreviation of gymnasium.

 In Japan, female sumo wrestlers sometimes competed in the nude as a prayer for rain.

-Nude sports in tropical cultures
+Tropical cultures

 Many indigenous peoples in Africa and South America train and compete in sport competitions naked.
 Nuba peoples in South Sudan and Xingu tribes in the Amazon basin region in Brazil, for example, wrestle naked, whereas Dinka, Surma and Mursi in South Sudan and Ethiopia, arrange stick fights.

-Nudity in specific sports
+Specific games

 Miniten

 Miniten is a tennis-like game created by naturists in the 1930s, in order to provide a suitable game for naturist clubs which often lacked sufficient land to accommodate full-sized tennis courts.
 The original rules were drawn up by Mr R. Douglas Ogden, a Manchester-based businessman with an interest in sporting activities.
 Instead of racquets, players use wooden bats known as thugs, which are shaped like a box around the player's hand.
 The sport is run by the Amateur Miniten Association.